Four By Four Protecting Your Physical Boundaries

-For instance, when you have asked, told, and demanded that your boss stop touching your hair at work, it’s time to call HR, or if they are unresponsive, perhaps a lawyer.
+For instance, when you have asked, told, and demanded that your boss stop touching your hair at work, it’s time to call human resources, or if HR is unresponsive, perhaps a lawyer.
 If someone keeps sending you texts with sexual content after you have repeatedly set boundaries with them, it’s time to alert authorities.

 Having backup offers significant advantages.
 You have someone supporting your boundaries, and the show of solidarity can enforce that the boundary is firm better than you can by yourself.
 However, sometimes your backup can act inappropriately and make things worse.
 In the case of law enforcement, this can be extremely dangerous to everyone involved, so always think carefully before contacting law enforcement.